animatlabs/workflow-forge/docs/performance/competitive-analysis.md

 ---

-## Conclusion
+## Summary

-WorkflowForge delivers **13-511x faster execution** and **6-575x less memory allocation** compared to Workflow Core and Elsa Workflows across 12 scenarios on .NET 10.0, .NET 8.0, and .NET Framework 4.8.
-This performance advantage stems from:
+Across these twelve scenarios, the harness logged **13–511x faster execution** and **6–575x lower allocation** for WorkflowForge vs Workflow Core and Elsa on .NET 10.0, 8.0, and .NET Framework 4.8.
+The deltas line up with a few concrete differences:

-1. **Architectural Simplicity**: No background threads, no persistent state, no serialization
+1. Fewer moving parts in the default path: no host-owned worker pool, no baked-in durable store, no JSON round-trip on every hop.
-2. **Minimal Allocations**: Dictionary-based data flow, no reflection per operation
+2. **`ConcurrentDictionary` state** instead of large per-step object graphs in this test code.
-3. **Optimized Execution**: Russian Doll middleware, efficient delegate handling
+3. **Straight-line middleware**: nested delegates instead of reflection-heavy resolution on each call.
-4. **Focused Design**: Optimized for speed, not durability or visual design
+4. **Different goals**: WorkflowForge chases **in-process throughput** first; the other stacks bet on **hosting models, designers, or long-running durability** you may still want elsewhere.

-WorkflowForge is the **fastest .NET workflow engine** for high-performance, programmatic workflow orchestration.
+On this hardware and these scripts, WorkflowForge had the lowest median times and allocations for programmatic, in-memory orchestration.
+Your workload and hosting still matter more than any ratio in a table.

 ---